A Discussion with Swami Agnivesh, Social Activist, Arya Samaj

 I stayed only three and a half months in jail, then, but when we came out, each day was a battle against our own government, which did the opposite of what they had been mandated to do by the electorate, and what they had promised in their electoral manifesto.

 Then things changed.
-From 1977-82, for six years, I was a member of the Legislative Assembly of Haryana State, which then had a population of about 26 million.
+From 1977 to 82, for six years, I was a member of the Legislative Assembly of Haryana State, which then had a population of about 26 million.
 And I served briefly as Minister of Education.
 But even then were protesting every day, and I found myself more and more upset with the system.
 The political process was traumatic.
 There was a whole class of politicians, who belonged to same party, the Janetta party, and Narayan's Movement of Total Revolution.
 No sooner were these politicians in their seats of power, than they discarded Narayan, and left him thrown aside, languishing on his deathbed.
 JP Narayan, a man of great compassion, died a very sad death, very much like Gandhi.

 What was the parallel with Gandhi's final years?